 Check that: (1) You are in the same organization, (2) The content was explicitly shared with you or your team, (3) You have the correct permissions.
 If issues persist, ask your organization admin or contact support.

 Yes.
 Libra’s web application works on tablets and smartphones through the browser.
-For the best experience on mobile, we recommend using the latest version of Chrome or Safari.
+For the best experience on mobile, we recommend using the latest version of Chrome or a Chromium-based browser where available.

 Libra requires a stable internet connection.
 If your organization uses a firewall or proxy, ensure that access to app.libratech.ai is allowed.
 Contact your IT team if you experience connectivity issues.